NTHUObservatory/nthuobs_rsync/README.md

 ### Setup of SSH
 1. Run Cygwin as administrator.
-1. Type `ssh-host-config`, it will generate some files automatically.
+1. Type `ssh-host-config`, it will generate some key files automatically.
 1. It will ask `Should StrictModes be used? (yes/no)` -> `yes`.
 1. Activate ssh `net start sshd`.
 1. Syncronize users and password of Cygwin and Windows.